Duet3D/wiki-content/User_manual/Connecting_hardware/Display_PanelDue.md

 All Duet boards support the PanelDue colour TFT touch screen control panel.

-There are two cable options for connecting the PanelDue, both options are included with the PanelDue V3 kit.
+There are two cable options for connecting the PanelDue, both options are included with the PanelDue.
 Option 1 is the included 4-wire cable with Molex KK connector ends.
 Option 2 is the included 10-wire ribbon cable.
-For some boards, both cables need to be plugged in to enable both TFT panel and SD card socket.
+For some older boards, both cables need to be plugged in to enable both TFT panel and SD card socket.

 Information for connecting older versions of the PanelDue is available from [dc42's blog here](https://miscsolutions.wordpress.com/paneldue/).